 How can I support my child to get started at SIDE?

-- Read Fast Track to SIDE especially the sections related to technology and getting starting.
+- Read Fast Track to SIDE especially the sections related to technology and getting started.

 - Check Booklist and buy stationery and textbook requirements.

 - Be involved.
 Email or phone the Student Coordinator and teachers rather than worry or wonder.

 - Make sure that your child’s email is still working.
 If the email has changed since enrolment, send the correct email to the Student Coordinator.

 - Help your child to set up their work / study area and a list of SIDE contacts that includes their teachers and the Student Coordinator.

 - Check that all teachers have contacted your child.
 If you don’t know who the teacher is, contact the Student Coordinator.

 - Print the weekly timetable and Work Completion Calendar templates.

 - Assist your child to organise and complete a weekly timetable and a semester Work Completion Calendar that includes all Webex lessons and assessment dates.

 - Read and discuss SIDE’s assessment and attendance policies with your child.